sarahmurphy86/sarahmurphy86.github.io/README.md

 #### Interface sketches and wireframes

 It was then time to get the pen and paper out, sketching a low-fidelity user interface.
-After some feedback from the team, I made some changes to the design and then moved onto UXPin to produce some wireframes.
+After presenting these to the team for some initial feedback (e.g.centering the submit button), I then moved onto UXPin to produce some wireframes - you can see my iterative process below.

 ![Sketching](https://sarahmurphy86.github.io/assets/sketch_and_wireframe.png)

 #### Prototype

-I built an interactive mock-up of the site, to illustrate the two views we needed to build and check the team where happy with the proposed navigation.
+My next step was to build an interactive mock-up of the site, in order to experience what it would 'feel' like from a user perspective navigating through the app.
+After presenting this to my colleagues, we were all clear about how we wanted the app to look, feel and function before we started work building it.

 You can take a look at the prototype by clicking on the link below.